 In December 2019, the FASB issued ASU No. 2019-12, Income Taxes (Topic 740); Simplifying the Accounting for Income Taxes, which simplifies the accounting for income taxes by removing certain exceptions to the general principles in Topic 740.
 This ASU is effective for fiscal years beginning after December 15, 2021, with early adoption permitted.
-The Company adopted this ASU for the six months ended June 30, 2021 and it did not have a material impact on its financial statements.
+The Company adopted this ASU for the nine months ended September 30, 2021 and it did not have a material impact on its financial statements.

 In August 2020, the FASB issued ASU No. 2020-06, Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity ("ASU 2020-06").
 ASU 2020-06 eliminates the cash conversion and beneficial conversation feature models in ASC 470-20 that require an issuer of certain convertible debt and preferred stock to separately account for embedded conversion features as a component of equity.
 Instead, an issuer will account for these securities as a single unit of account, unless the conversion feature meets certain criteria.
-As further discussed in Note 10 the Company issued Series C Convertible Preferred Stock ("Series C") during the three months ended June 30, 2021.
+As further discussed in Note 10 in the notes to the unaudited condensed consolidated financial statements included in this Quarterly Report on Form 10-Q the Company issued Series C Convertible Preferred Stock ("Series C") during the three months ended June 30, 2021.
 As a result of adopting ASU 2020-06, the Company was not required to determine whether bifurcation of an embedded conversion feature from the host instruments was necessary.